 Attendees are able to view and engage with the vast displays of the end-of-year projects and appreciate the contemporary arts, dance performances, musical pieces, and research writing that the students have to offer.

-These projects may take many forms—from written research papers to a series of paintings.
+NEXT Festival projects take many forms in the fields of theater, dance, music, studio arts, design, art history, interior architecture, museum studies and more.
 They all represent a culmination of a student's learning experiences at the Corcoran and a glimpse of future promise.
-Students exhibit their theses on the walls of the Corcoran School and present pictorial and oral presentations of their projects to an audience of their peers, faculty and the George Washington University community.
+Their work also reflects the care and commitment of our faculty and staff in supporting, teaching and mentoring our students’ work.
+Students exhibit their theses and presentations to an audience of their peers, faculty and the George Washington University and D.C. arts community.

 The inaugural festival featured a month-long series of programs, music events, performances, and visual art exhibitions.
 From April 20-May 20 the festival presented over thirty events.
 The festival invited over 2,000 people through its doors.

 To see a complete list of student participants in NEXT and to check out individual student projects check out our festival guide.